Yeicor/static-go-playground/README.md

     - Incremental builds (build cache).
     - Supports multiple files and packages (including dependencies).
     - Full cross-compiling support directly from your browser.
-- Full filesystem abstraction (TODO: optionally persistent) for both the compiler and running programs.
+- Full filesystem abstraction for both the compiler and running programs.
     - A standalone wasm_exec.js with filesystem support is available.
 - Full DOM access for running programs (and basic stdout/stderr for now).
 - Browser-based code editor ([Ace](https://ace.c9.io/)).